North-East Region, Singapore: Demographics

 According to the Singapore Department of Statistics’ 2020 Population Trends report, the total population of the North-East Region is 930,910.
 Out of its 7 planning areas, Sengkang is the most populated, with 249,370 residents.
 Alternatively, the North-Eastern Islands is the least populated area with only 50 residents, as it is one of the few areas in Singapore that has not experienced dramatic urban development.

 According to the 2015 General Household Survey, the most common ethnic background in the North-East Region is Chinese, accounting for the majority of the population.
 Additionally, English is the most common language spoken at home (35.4%), closely followed by Mandarin (33.9%).
-Other common languages spoken at home include other Chinese dialects (13.4%), Malay (7.8%) and Tamil (3.5%).
+Other common languages spoken at home include other Chinese varieties (13.4%), Malay (7.8%) and Tamil (3.5%).
 The most popular religion followed is Buddhism (36.3%), while other prevalent religions in the region include Christianity (19.3%), Taoism (11.1%), Islam (9.1%) and Hinduism (4.6%).
 In addition, 19.1% of people practise no religion.